BenKaehler/paycheck/README.md

   --log-file results/log \
   --log-level DEBUG
 ```
-If you have MPI installed on your system you can use `mpirun` and `--n-jobs` to accelerate the process.
+If your machine has enough memory, you can use `--n-jobs` to accelerate the process.

 The cross validation results should now be in `bespoke70` and `uniform70` subdirectories of `results`.